Frequently Asked Questions

 What We Do NOT Do:

-• ❌ Train models using your emails
+• We do not train models using your emails.

 How Local AI Works: